hubmapconsortium/documentation/docs/Publications/index.md

 ### 3.1 Vignettes
 Vignettes are optional features specified using Markdown files named "description.md." <br />
-Vignettes can be used to link to external websites or resources and embed interactive visualizations using Vitessce.
+Vignettes can be used to link to external websites or resources and embed interactive visualizations using Vitessce. <br />
-You can share additional documentation, links to external resources, or one or more visualizations of key datasets in the form of “vignettes”. <br />
+You can share additional documentation, links to external resources, or one or more visualizations of key datasets as “vignettes”. <br />
 “Vignettes” will be automatically embedded in the page for your publication.

 #### 3.1.a Links to External Resources
-Links to additional collections or other resources can be included in the "description.md" file, using standard markdown link formatting i.e.
+Links to additional collections or other resources can be included in the "description.md" file, using standard markdown link formatting:
-- "[link name in square brackets] (https://link-address-in-parentheses.example.com)".
+- "[link name here] (https://link-address-here.example.com)" -- _Be sure to OMIT the space between the "] (" !_
 - Please follow the above directory structure for "vignette_01/," and include a "description.md" file.
 - The vitessce.json file is not required, Vitessce visualizations are not required to display this markdown information.